 Warwick Parish, which has close access to the good snorkeling on the south shore, has no resort hotels to speak of but it has apartments, guest houses and bed and breakfasts like Granaway Guest House and Cottages, Clairfont Apartments, and Watercolours B&B.

 Finally, Southampton Parish is not as centrally located for exploring the whole island, but has good access to the south shore snorkeling areas.
-This parish has Bermuda snorkeling hotels on beaches: Pompano Beach Club, The Reefs Resort and Club, and Fairmont Southampton.
+This parish has Bermuda snorkeling hotels on beaches: Pompano Beach Club, and The Reefs Resort and Club.
 There are guest house or bed and breakfast options here too, like, Greene’s Guest House and Wade’s Garden Inn.

 Where to Stay in the City of Hamilton